joelpeckham/jpeckham.com/content/projects/GPT-Powered Stock Trading Research.md

 In my testing, GPT-J performs no better than random when predicting the direction of price movement based on a news story.
 Furthermore, fine-tuning the model does not improve prediction accuracy.

 I believe these results are due to the following factors:
-- The model (except for a small amout of fine tuning) is not trained on financial data.
+- The model (except for a small amount of fine-tuning) is not trained on financial data.
 - The data was not cleaned well enough to remove noise.
 - Text data is not a good representation of financial data.
 In other words, the model doesn't care about the actual numbers, only how well they "sound" in the context of the article.
-- The articles may also not have enough infomation to predict price movement anyway.
-News is often considered a lagging indicator of price movement, and the articles I scraped were often published after the relevant price movement had already occured.
+- The articles may also not have enough information to predict price movement anyway.
+News is often considered a lagging indicator of price movement, and the articles I scraped were often published after the relevant price movement had already occurred.